ChrisNick92/Time---travel-Project/README.md

 The storyline is the following:

-<em>Imagine that you could travel back in 1970 with a huge list containing the all the information about the stock prices of the companies participated in the American stockmarket from 1970 until 2017.
-Futhermore, suppose that you are have only 1 dollar in your pocket.
-The task is find two sequences of buy - sell moves with maximimum lengths 1.000 and 1.000.000, respectively, in order to maximize your profit.
+<em>Imagine that you could travel back in 1970 with a huge list containing all the information about the stock prices of the companies participated in the American stockmarket from 1970 until 2017.
+Futhermore, suppose that you have only 1 dollar in your pocket.
+The task is find two sequences of buy - sell moves with maximum lengths 1.000 and 1.000.000, respectively, in order to maximize your profit.
 At a given point there are six possible moves:

 <ol>
-  <li><b>Buy - open:</b> buying at the opening price of the day</li>
+  <li><b>Buy - open:</b> buy at the opening price of the day</li>
   <li><b>Sell - open:</b> sell at the opening price of the day</li>
   <li><b>Buy - low:</b> buy at the lowest price of the day</li>
   <li><b>Sell - high:</b> sell at the highest price of the day</li>